Waldorf Elementary Music Teacher Education

 - A completed application includes:

-- Letter of recommendation.
-The letter should be sent from the recommending persons directly to the Sunbridge Institute Admissions Office
+- A letter of recommendation (accompanied, if required, by a signed letter-of-recommendation form) sent from your recommender directly to the Sunbridge Institute Admissions Office

 Sunbridge Institute Office of Admissions

 Once your application is complete, it will be forwarded to the program coordinator who will contact you to arrange a phone interview.
 Admissions decisions are sent out soon thereafter, on a rolling basis.

 All applicants whose first language is not English or who have taken their prior education in a non-English-speaking college or university must demonstrate oral and written proficiency in English during the admissions process (through a hand written personal statement and phone conversation).
 Taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) may be required.